If you have clicked on this link – which quite obviously, you have –

 STEP 3: Download your free copy of The Practical Process Workbook

-Our free ebook, The Practical Process Workbook: A step by step guide to writing down your processes is available when you sign up to our mailing list.
+Our free ebook, The Practical Process Workbook: A step by step guide to writing down your processes is also available on this site.
 This resource is written for people in organisations of all sizes, and takes you through five comprehensive steps for capturing a new or existing business process.
 It includes an example process that you can work along with and some helpful insights into the world of business improvement.

 STEP 4: Try writing down your processes